Duilio Davino

-Duilio César Jean Pierre Davino Rodríguez (born 21 March 1976) is a Mexican former professional footballer and executive who last served as Sporting Chairman of Liga MX club Monterrey.
+Duilio César Jean Pierre Davino Rodríguez (born 21 March 1976) is a Mexican former professional footballer.

 Playing career

 Davino was called up to play in the 1995 Pan American games and played for Mexico in the 1996 Olympic Games in Atlanta.
 He made his professional debut for the Tecos UAG in 1994.
 Two years later, he played for the national team's senior side in the CONCACAF Gold Cup.
 In 1997, he moved to Club America.
 Davino's success at the club level helped him reach the 1998 World Cup in France, where he played under Manuel Lapuente, who later became his coach at América.
 He earned a total of 84 caps, scoring 2 goals.

 On 9 January 2008, Davino joined FC Dallas in Major League Soccer.
 Davino chose not to continue at FC Dallas and left at the end of the 2008 season terminating his 2-year contract.
 He played as a defensive player for CF Monterrey until May 2011 when he announced his departure from the club to Estudiantes Tecos.